 One of my most important marketing tools is email.
 I use email to drive visitors back to my SBI! website and talk to them about my products and services.
 Even though email marketing is my background, it took me some time to get my head around how to use it effectively for my own business.

 I started out slow, by adding a registration form with no plans around how and when I would send emails.
 Once I decided it was time to send my first email, it took me almost a week to pull it together.
 I was SO nervous the first time I hit send as I was worried about whether or not I was sending the right content.

-I’m now two years into using email marketing for my business and I’ve learned a lot.
+I’m now two years into using email marketing for my business and I’ve learned a lot of email tips and best practices.
 It contributes about 5 to 7% of my monthly traffic and my goal is to triple that number in the next year.

 Since so many fellow SBI! users have helped me with other pieces of my business, I thought it was time to share some of the things I’ve learned.
-I hope my tips will help you achieve email success with your business too.
+I hope these steps will help you achieve email success with your business too.

 Step 1: Select the Right Vendor

 I first used MailChimp’s free plan.
 I loved their service but decided to move over to the paid version of AWeber.
 Both systems are easy to use, but AWeber offers advanced reporting tools that help me improve my email marketing efforts.

 For example, with AWeber I can quickly and easily see if the subject line works (opens), which articles my subscribers liked best (clicks), and find out why they unsubscribed (with an email sent right to my inbox).
 Their interface is user friendly and allows me to style the email the way I like.